raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

 The even numbers have the same cardinality as the natural numbers.
+That is the paradox of infinity: The set of all even natural numbers is a proper subset of the set of all natural numbers, but nevertheless, they are the same size.

 ---

 ### products of enumerables

-Sets can be created from the [Cartesian product] (or simply "product") of two or more enumerables.
+Sets can be created from the [cartesian product] (or simply "product") of two or more enumerables.
 For example, the set of all rational numbers is the product of the set of all natural numbers and the set of all positive natural numbers: A rational number can be expressed as a natural number numerator, divided by a positive natural number denominator.

 The product of two sets can be visualized with a table.
 Here we are visualizing the rational numbers: